News and Events

 Shade Structure Grant Program

-The Alabama Department of Public Health Comprehensive Cancer Control Program accepts applications yearly for the Shade Structure Grant Program beginning in April until the end of June.
-Depending on the availability of funding, each year up to four public schools are selected to receive up to $15,000 to install shade structures over existing playgrounds to protect students from the harmful effects of ultraviolet (UV) radiation from the sun while outdoors.
-To be eligible for the grant, public schools must provide services for children ages 18 and younger; demonstrate an ongoing commitment to sun safety/skin cancer awareness by teaching sun safety in the classrooms, practicing healthy sun-safe behaviors while outside and educating youth on the dangers of UV rays and prevention of skin cancer; receive a letter of recommendation from an active member of the Alabama Comprehensive Cancer Control Coalition; and have a documented need for a shade structure.
+The Alabama Department of Public Health Comprehensive Cancer Control Program accepts applications yearly for the Shade Structure Program.
+Depending on the availability of funding, each year up to four Title I public schools are selected to receive up to $15,000 to install shade structures over existing playgrounds to protect students from the harmful effects of ultraviolet (UV) radiation from the sun while outdoors.
+To be eligible for the grant, public schools must provide services for children ages 18 and younger; demonstrate an ongoing commitment to sun safety/skin cancer awareness by teaching sun safety in the classrooms, practicing healthy sun-safe behaviors while outside, and educating youth on the dangers of UV rays and prevention of skin cancer; receive a letter of recommendation from an active member of the Alabama Comprehensive Cancer Control Coalition; and have a documented need for a shade structure.
 Additionally, shade structures must meet the stringent shade requirements of the American Academy of Dermatology.

 National News